mjl-/mox/website/features/index.md

 and IMAP for handling incoming messages including delivery status notifications (DSNs).

-Outgoing webhooks notify about events for outgoing deliveries (such as "delivered", "delayed", "failed", "suppressed").
+Outgoing webhooks notify about events for outgoing deliveries, such as "delivered", "delayed", "failed", "suppressed".

 Incoming webhooks notify about incoming deliveries.